morphiusmavin/AVR_t6963/README.md

 The flash is rated for 10,000 writes and the eeprom is rated for 100,000 writes.<br />
 I'm willing to bet these are conservative estimates. i.e. if it was made on a Monday or a Friday.<br />

+Also:<br />
-in the Makefile swap pound signs on lines 62 & 64 to disable/enable the TTY_DISPLAY define.
+In the Makefile swap pound signs on lines 62 & 64 to disable/enable the TTY_DISPLAY define.<br />
+You can run "make terminal" to get into terminal mode.<br />